TT-ReBORN/Georgia-ReBORN/README.md

 In the biography you can change options via top menu Options > Biography or you can use the context menu.<br />
 There are 4 different biography layouts to choose from, top is the default.
 There is also an automatic lyric fetcher<br />
 using the Lyric Show 3 ( by The vern ) and Multisource component ( by veksha ).
-Synched lyrics will be highlighted<br />
+Synced lyrics will be highlighted<br />
-with a theme color, unsynched lyrics have the default white text color.
+with a theme color, unsynced lyrics have the default white text color.

 ![BiographyLyrics](https://i.ibb.co/HhN4PVV/George-Re-BORN-Biography-And-Lyrics-Animation.webp)